hagguishel/holbertonschool-hbnb/part2/README.md

 ```bash
 pytest
 ```

-Make sure `run.py` and `create_app()` are correctly configured to accept the in-memory repository.
+Complete pytest test file  for api and models at part2/app/api/test_user.py Make sure `run.py` and `create_app()` are correctly configured to accept the in-memory repository.

 ### Manual Tests with cURL